Papaya - Carica papaya

 Pruning

 Papaya plants are not pruned because their main growing point is terminal, and branched trees generally do not produce as well.
-If the main growing point is damage or killed, side sprouts may grow.
+If the main growing point is damaged or killed, side sprouts may grow.
 Selecting 1 or 2 of the most vigorous shoots and removing the others will facilitate growth and fruiting of the remaining shoots.
 Tying these side shoots to a stake will reduce the chance they may break off due to a heavy fruit load or high winds.
 1

 Video: 1:51